 The Campus has a welfare coordinator to assist our international students.
-A lunchtime English club operates for students who wish to improve their English and an additional English tutorial every 2 weeks.
+A lunchtime English club operates for students who wish to improve their English.

 Internet

 Student access to the Internet is provided for the purposes of educational research and learning.
 Students must read and sign the student Acceptable Usage Agreement prior to accessing the Internet via a campus computer.
 The signed agreement must be returned to the school with your enrolment forms.